 2. Scriptable

-Can every important workflow be called repeatably through a stable API, CLI, MCP server, webhook, file interface, or other non-brittle control surface?
+Can every important workflow be called repeatably through a stable API, CLI, MCP server, webhook, or file interface?

 0 · UI-onlyRequires clicking a web app for core work.